microsoft/mu_plus/AdvLoggerPkg/Docs/ReadMe.md

 during boot time.

 All debug prints will be filtered by multiple build time flags, such as `PcdDebugPrintErrorLevel`, `MDEPKG_NDEBUG`, etc.
-These prints that passes such filters will be logged to memory, and then fed to the hardware port library to be checked against the hardware print level.
+Prints that pass such filters will be logged to memory, and then fed to the hardware port library to be checked against the hardware print level.
 A full data flow chart is shown below:

 ![Debug Logging Level Filters](debug_log_level.png)